 Wholesome Sweeteners | Organic Molasses Unsulphured

 There’s a lot of talk about black strap molasses.
 It is rich in minerals, especially iron, which we women are told we could use a little extra of.
 When it comes to molasses you either hate the taste of it or you love it.

 I personally can’t stand the taste.
 As soon as it touches my tongue, my stomach cramps up.
 For me, it’s not a pleasant taste.
 However, when I blend it in with hot chocolate or coffee, the taste is tolerable; I will feel the taste, but somehow it’s not as strong to the point it makes a hole in my stomach you know.

 I don’t have any iron deficiency of what I know of.
-According to my Kinesiologist, I’m in no risk.
+According to my Kinesiologist, I’m at no risk.
 But I wanted to try it anyway as it’s very hard to find here in Sweden.
-And even though my boyfriend kind of likes the taste – he thinks it taste much like licorice which explains why I hate it – this was a bit of waste of money even though it was really cheap for the amount you get.
-But I will try to incorporate it in some cooking, and hopefully the strong taste won’t spoil the dessert…
+And even though my boyfriend kind of likes the taste – he thinks it tastes much like licorice which explains why I hate it – this was a bit of waste of money even though it was really cheap for the amount you get.
+But I will try to incorporate it into some cooking, and hopefully, the strong taste won’t spoil the dessert…

 iHerb Goods | Bamboo Ballpoint Pen